Inspectable Arithmetic for the Canada Personal Income Tax Calculator

 - RRSP and FHSA inputs are treated strictly as deductions; contribution room, over-contribution penalties, and carry-forward rules are out of scope.

-- Only common non-refundable credits are modeled (federal BPA, Canada Employment Amount, CPP/EI credit, provincial BPAs, selected credits encoded in data files).
+- Only common non-refundable credits are modeled (federal BPA, Canada Employment Amount, base CPP and EI credits, provincial BPAs and provincial base CPP/EI where configured, selected credits in data files).

 - Additional credits and deductions (medical expenses, tuition, donations, prior-year loss carryforwards, etc.) are not modeled individually; they can be approximated via the “Estimated Additional Deductions” field.